Parsa-Sedigh/leetcode-oversimplified/15-3Sum /solution.md

 ## Brute force way:
 We need 3 numbers so we're gonna have 3 loops.
 Get every single combination of three numbers.

 We don't want to have duplicate triplets.
-In order to do this, we don't want the same element in the same position of a triplet.
+In order to do this, we don't want the same element for `i` in the same position of a triplet.
 Because then if there are some numbers after that element in input array, we could potentially have duplicates.
 For example if we had -3 in the first position of a triplet before and now we encountered -3 again for that same position, we should skip it.